ChriperX/tgen/CONTRIBUTING.md

 5. If the changes have difficult-to-read code, please add comments.

 6. When making a pull request, document the changes in the description.

+7. When making a change or creating a file, please follow eslint style errors.

 ## Useful npm scripts